Beef

 Spicier version: Add a few pinches of Lucky Cajun Voodoo to the braising liquid for a subtle habanero heat that cuts through the richness of the sauce.

-Salt-free version: Use Lucky Cajun Salt-Free Cajun in place of Black Beard's Smoke for a lower sodium braise without losing the fresh-ground flavor depth.
+Salt-free version: Use Lucky Cajun Salt-Free Original in place of Black Beard's Smoke for a lower sodium braise without losing the fresh-ground flavor depth.

 FAQ